wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-php-enterprise-wordpress.md

 		After changing these entries, save and close the **wp-config.php** file.

-	3. Use the [Deploy a web app in Azure Websites][deploy] information to enable the deployment method you wish to use, and then deploy your WordPress backup to your web app in Azure Websites.
+	3. Use the [Deploy a web app in Azure][deploy] information to enable the deployment method you wish to use, and then deploy your WordPress backup to your web app in Azure.

-5. Once the WordPress site has been deployed, you should be able to access the new site (as an Azure Websites web app) using the *.azurewebsite.net URL for the site.
+5. Once the WordPress site has been deployed, you should be able to access the new site (as an Azure web app) using the *.azurewebsite.net URL for the site.

 ###Configure your site